Freddie Mitchell

-Freddie Lee Mitchell II (born November 28, 1978) is a former American football wide receiver who played for the Philadelphia Eagles of the National Football League (NFL) for four seasons.
-He was chosen as a consensus All-American in 2000 while playing college football for the University of California, Los Angeles (UCLA).
-The Philadelphia Eagles selected him in the first round of the 2001 NFL Draft, and he spent four seasons as a member of the Eagles, culminating in an appearance in Super Bowl XXXIX following the 2004 NFL season.
+Freddie Lee Mitchell II (born November 28, 1978) is an American former professional football player who was a wide receiver for four seasons with the Philadelphia Eagles of the National Football League (NFL).
+He was chosen as a consensus All-American in 2000 while playing college football for the UCLA Bruins.
+Philadelphia selected him in the first round of the 2001 NFL draft, and he spent four seasons as a member of the Eagles, culminating in an appearance in Super Bowl XXXIX following the 2004 NFL season.

 A four-sport athlete at Kathleen High School, Mitchell committed to UCLA to play football for the Bruins.
 In his collegiate debut in 1998, he had four receptions for 108 yards, including a 79-yard touchdown from Cade McNown, as well as a 34-yard touchdown pass to Brian Poli-Dixon.
 Mitchell broke his femur the following week against Houston and missed most of the season.
 Limited by a knee cartilage injury throughout the 1999 season, he finished with 38 receptions for 533 yards.
 As a junior in 2000, Mitchell was a Fred Biletnikoff Award finalist and earned first-team All-Pacific-10 Conference (Pac-10) honors at the conclusion of the season.
 In the 2000 Sun Bowl, he had nine catches for a Sun Bowl record of 180 yards.
-He declared for the 2001 NFL Draft following the 2000 season and finished his college career with 77 catches for 1,494 yards and nine touchdowns.
+He declared for the 2001 NFL draft following the 2000 season and finished his college career with 77 catches for 1,494 yards and nine touchdowns.